Akshay2656/Banking_Loan_analysis/README.md

 matplotlib / seaborn – for visualization

-plotly – for interactive charts (optional)
+plotly – for interactive charts

 ## Concusion